 ACCESSIBILITY: The Visitor Center and all restrooms in the beach area at Greenbrier State Park are accessible to the mobility impaired.
 The beach plaza allows easy access to the beach and shower house.
-Beach wheelchairs are available at no charge on a firstcome, first-served basis.
+Beach wheelchairs are available at no charge on a first-come, first-served basis.

 VISITOR CENTER: Explore exhibits on South Mountain's wildlife, history and the Appalachian Trail.
 Park staff will be happy to answer your questions.
-The Visitor Center is open weekdays year round and weekends in the spring and summer.
+The Visitor Center is open weekdays year round

 - Rentals: Bicycles, Canoes & Kayaks

 - Pedal & Paddle Day Trips

-- Experience riding a FAT BIKE on the historic C&O Canal
+- Experience riding a FAT BIKE or ELECTRIC BIKE on the historic C&O Canal trail.